aedmark/Oopis-OS/README.md

 - `user_manager.js`: Handles all logic for users, groups, and authentication.

-To add a new command, simply create a new file in `/scripts/commands/`, define the command's contract and logic using the standard pattern, and add a `<script>` tag for it in `index.html`.
+To add a new command, simply create a new file in `/scripts/commands/`, define the command's contract and logic using the standard pattern.
+The command will be loaded dynamically on first use.

 ## Further Documentation

 To keep this document focused, more detailed information has been moved to separate files.

-- **`/docs/website.html`:** A hub of all the most pertinent information.

 - **`/docs/guide.md`:** The full, styled User Guide.